 To maintain a natural appearance, bottom lashes should be less curly than top lashes.
 So for the bottom lashes, a J or B curl should work.
 Depending on the client’s natural lash condition, the best thickness for a classic lower lash set is between 0.10 and 0.15mm.
 For a lower volume set, you can also use more lashes (2–3) per bottom lash.
 Between 5-7 mm is the ideal length for bottom eyelashes.
 Lashes that are too long may appear overdone.

 Apply them in the opposite direction (upside down) from how you would apply the top lashes.
 The tip of the lash curl should be facing the skin when applying the bottom lashes.

-As a result, after selecting and flipping your lash extension, you can select the natural bottom lash to which you want to apply the extension.
+As a result, after selecting and flipping your lash extension, you can select the bottom natural eyelash to which you want to apply the extension.
 The inner corners of the set should always be shorter than the outer corners.

 It is essential to take extra precautions to prevent remover from accidentally getting in the eyes, and because of this, having your extensions removed professionally is always preferable to doing it yourself.

-Some steps your lash artist will follow to remove bottom lashes extensions are:
+Some steps your lash artist will apply to remove bottom lashes extensions are:

 - Use a professional eyelash extension remover don’t use home remedies to remove eyelash extensions.
 They can quickly dissolve the lash glue.